-In the days before our modern cosmetic dentistry, people had one choice of material for fillings – metal amalgam.
-We do not offer metal fillings because we feel they pose too much possible risk.
+In the days before modern cosmetic dentistry, people had one choice of material for fillings – metal amalgam.
+Our Oakton general dentistry practice does not offer metal fillings because we feel they pose too much possible risk.
 Metal amalgam contains about 50% mercury, which is a known poison.
 In many countries it has been banned.

 There is ongoing controversy as to the degree of risk posed by the mercury in tooth fillings, and the jury is still out.
-But we prefer not to put our patients at any potential risk and instead offer porcelain or dental bonding as the materials for filling teeth.
+But our general dentist prefers not to put our patients at any potential risk.
+Instead, Dr. Chung offers porcelain or dental bonding as the materials for filling teeth.

 An inlay fills a smaller cavity, contained within the tooth’s cusps.
 An onlay is larger, extending over the cusps to an outside surface.
 An onlay is somewhere between a filling and a crown.

 What Is Dental Porcelain?

 It’s a tooth-colored, hard, brittle substance and is partly translucent.
 That is, it both absorbs light and reflects it.
 Tooth enamel is also partly translucent, and this is what makes porcelain restorations so similar-looking to enamel.
 They have that same pearly-white shine.